AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

-# Brunch skeleton aimed at mobile apps, using CoffeeScript, jQuery Mobile, Backbone, Handlebars, Stylus, MVC pattern
+# Brunch skeleton aimed at mobile apps, using CoffeeScript, Bootstrap, Backbone (only events), Handlebars, Stylus, MVC pattern
 This is a skeleton for [Brunch](http://brunch.io/) based on the work of Paul Millr ([simple-coffee-skeleton](https://github.com/brunch/simple-coffee-skeleton)) and my previously released skeleton ([jquery-mobile-bootstrap-mvc-skeleton](https://github.com/AndiDog/jquery-mobile-bootstrap-mvc-skeleton)).